San Juan Islet: History

 Isleta de San Juan had been inhabited since before the Spanish arrival to the Caribbean in 1492.
-Remains of a shell shed, and a fishing site were uncovered in 1937 (near the modern-day Puerto Rico National Guard Museum) in by archaeologist Irving Rouse from the University of Yale.
+Remains of a shell shed and a fishing site were uncovered in 1937 (near the modern-day Puerto Rico National Guard Museum) in by archaeologist Irving Rouse from Yale University.

 The island was first mapped in 1519 with the intention of surveying possible sites for a future home for the settlers of Caparra.
 Road connection with the main island of Puerto Rico was not completed until 1519.
 The town of Puerto Rico de San Juan Bautista was officially founded on July 20, 1521.
 Construction of La Fortaleza, the Casa de la Contratación and Juan Ponce de León's residence of Casa Blanca began the same year.
 With the establishment of a port and other militaristic infrastructure, the original colonial settlement of San Juan kept growing in size until the 18th century when the town of El Roble (today Río Piedras) took its place as the largest urban center in the region.